macks22/gmu-dia2/db/docs/obtaining-publications.md

 contains citations for papers that were published as a result of the research funded by this particular award.
-This list of citations is not present in the XML data for each award, so it will be necessary to scrape the HTML pages to obtain the citations, then parse them into the relevant fields:
+This list of citations is not present in the XML data for each award, so it will be necessary to scrape the HTML pages to obtain the citations, then parse them into their relevant fields.

 ### Data Storage